aidita/LegalExtractor/README.md

 Therefore, Information Extraction has been studied in several very restricted domains involving a large community of researchers for more than three decades.
-In spite of this, it is not until just over 5 years ago that people started to talk about the "legaltech" or legal technology concept.
+In spite of this, it is not until just over 5 years ago that people started to talk about the "_legaltech_" or legal technology concept.
 This concept refers to the use of technology and softwares to other legal services.
-Some of these services include review contracts to and unacceptable or required clauses (LawGeex); help detect deadlines, obligations or validity in due diligence processes (Luminance); or analyze jurisprudence in order to extract relevant information to raise a procedural strategy (Ravel Law).
+Some of these services include review contracts to and unacceptable or required clauses (_LawGeex_); help detect deadlines, obligations or validity in due diligence processes (_Luminance_); or analyze jurisprudence in order to extract relevant information to raise a procedural strategy (_Ravel Law_).

 In this work, we propose to create a software system based on this concept.
 The intention is to this system is able to extract the relevant information from a license